Malaysian rail project stops Chinese workers returning from Wuhan

 The ministry advised the contractor China Communications Construction Co Ltd to retain the jobs for affected staff and continue paying salaries.

-CCC-ECRL, the local unit of the contractor, said its emergency management plan includes any staff who have traveled to China and returned.
+CCC-ECRL, the local unit of the contractor, said its emergency management plan includes any staff who have travelled to China and returned.

-“The necessary work arrangement, such as working remotely where possible, has been made to minimize impact to the project’s progress,” a spokesman said in response to questions from Reuters.
+“The necessary work arrangement, such as working remotely where possible, has been made to minimise impact to the project’s progress,” a spokesman said in response to questions from Reuters.

 It was not immediately clear how many Chinese nationals worked at the project and how many of them had gone back home for the festivities last weekend.
 Up to 70% of the project’s workers are supposed to be local.